cupid-ide/cupid/doc/overview.rst

 The key features of Cupid include:

-  * A **reverse engineering function** that reads existing NUOPC cap code and presents relevant initialize, run, finalize phases and specialization points in an outline view.
+  * A **reverse engineering engine** that reads existing NUOPC cap code and presents relevant initialize, run, finalize phases and specialization points in an outline view.
 The outline is synchronized automatically as the code changes.
 The tool indicates code-level compliance issues that may result in runtime errors.
 (The compliance checking is limited to code errors than can be determined by static analysis.)

-  * A **code generation function** that outputs NUOPC-compliant code fragments (i.e., initialization phases and specialization points).
+  * A **code generation engine** that outputs NUOPC-compliant code fragments (i.e., initialization phases and specialization points).
 The generated code can often be used as is, although further customization of the generated code is suported.
 The generated code is inserted into the user's existing code at the appropriate places, keeping the existing code structure intact.
 The code generation feature helps the